 Andrew Gilmore is interested in how adhesion mediated signalling regulates mammary epithelial cell survival.Close

 James Harvey has an interest in the clinical outcome of breast reconstruction surgery, in particular from the patient’s viewpoint.
 He also is involved in running surgical trials in breast cancer.

-Dr Michelle Harvie is an award-winning research dietitian funded by Genesis Breast Cancer Prevention.
+Dr Michelle Harvie is an award-winning research dietitian funded by Prevent Breast Cancer.
 For the last 22 years she has specialised in optimum diet and exercise strategies for weight loss and preventing breast cancer and its recurrence.
 Her findings have been published in many major scientific journals.
 Dr Harvie is the author of the best-selling book The 2-Day Diet.
 Click here for more information about her research.